Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-\proofsubparagraph*{Analysis of the Construction.} For the final part of the lower bound it remains to analyze the pathwidth of the construction and to bound the degree.
-Both are depending on the parameters $d$ and $g$ we still need to set.
+\proofsubparagraph*{Analysis of the Construction.} For the final part of the lower bound, it remains to analyze the pathwidth of the graph $G_\phi$ and to bound the largest degree.
+Both properties depend on the parameters $d$ and $g$ we still need to set.

-\begin{claim} The pathwidth of the graph is bounded by \( \ceil{{n}/{g}} \cdot d + \binom{d}{d/2} + d + \O(1). \) \end{claim} \begin{claimproof} We use a mixed search approach.
-For this we iterate over all clauses.
-Then we clean the clause gadget and the corresponding columns starting from the first row (i.e.\ first group of variables).
-For this we place $d$ searchers on the input vertices of the next gadget and then clean the cliques and clause gadget sequentially by cleaning repetition by repetition.
-This is possible by using $\binom{d}{d/2}+\O(1)$ searchers as the cliques are not connected to each other.
-Moreover, the cliques are only connected to vertices that already have a searcher on them, i.e.\ the vertices $v_{i,k}^j$, or to vertices $v_{ss,i,\ell},v_{uu,i,\ell},v_{\square s,i,l}$ for a fixed $\ell$ on which we also place searcher simultaneously.
-Thus we can clean the clause gadgets with $\O(1)$ searchers. \end{claimproof} The degree of the vertices is bounded by $\binom{d}{d/2}+2d+\O(1)$.
-This corresponds to the $r$ in the statement of the lemma.
-As we will see later, the choice of $d$ depends only on the choice of $\epsilon$.
+\begin{claim} The pathwidth of the graph $G_\phi$ is bounded by \( \ceil{{n}/{g}} \cdot d + \binom{d}{d/2} + d + \O(1). \) \end{claim} \begin{claimproof} We use a mixed search approach.
+For this reason, we iterate over all clauses and clean the clause gadget and the corresponding columns starting from the first row (which corresponds to the first group of variables).
+We place $d$ searchers on the input vertices of the next gadget and then clean the cliques and clause gadget sequentially by cleaning repetition by repetition.
+As the cliques are not connected to each other, this requires only $\binom{d}{d/2}+\O(1)$ searchers.
+Moreover, the cliques are only connected to vertices that already have a searcher on them, that is, the vertices $v_{i,k}^j$, $v_{ss,i,\ell}$, $v_{uu,i,\ell}$, and $v_{\square s,i,l}$, for a fixed $\ell$, as we place searcher simultaneously on them.
+Thus, we can clean the clause gadgets with $\O(1)$ searchers. \end{claimproof} The degree of the vertices is bounded by $\binom{d}{d/2}+2d+\O(1)$.
+We choose the value for the parameter $r$ from the lemma statement to be precisely this value.
+As we see in the remaining proof, the value of $d$ depends on $\epsilon$ only.

 \proofsubparagraph*{Lower Bound.} Assume we are given an algorithm for \countMIS with running time $\Ostar[N]{(2-\eps)^\pw}$ for a graph with $N$ vertices and maximum degree $r$ for some $\eps>0$.
-We show that this can be used to count the number of satisfying assignments of a SAT formula in time $\Ostar{(2-\delta)^n}$ where we set $\delta=\epsilon/2>0$.
+We use this algorithm to count the number of satisfying assignments of a SAT formula $\phi$ in time $\Ostar{(2-\delta)^n}$ where $\delta>0$.